ThomasLaukkanen/ThomasLaukkanen/README.md

 ### Who am i?
 🎨 I'm a Full-stack Developer with a strong inclination towards front-end design and development.

-✈️ Right now, I'm contributing to Etraveli Group, enhancing the landscape of digital travel solutions.
+✈️ Right now, I'm contributing to Etraveli Group, the biggest online travel agency in europe.
+Enhancing the landscape of digital travel solutions.

 💰 In the past, I spent six insightful months at Kryptoskatt, a crypto startup, where I deepened my knowledge of blockchain technology and digital assets..